What Makes Up A Great Employee Total Rewards Package?

 The top challenge our clients seem to have is usually around attracting and retaining talent.
 It's a candidate-driven market and coming up with ways to show your employees that they are valued at your organization is critical in the race to compete.
 The strategy of offering employees and prospective candidates a comprehensive total rewards package is one of the best ways to attract, engage and retain talent.

 Recommended reading: How to Attract and Retain With Your Total Rewards Program for Employees

 What is Included in an Employee Total Rewards Benefits Package?

-An employee Total Rewards benefits package typically contains elements of salary or compensation, benefits, work-life flexibility, performance, recognition, and growth and development.
-Below are a few general suggestions to consider when putting together a total rewards package:
+An employee Total Rewards strategy example typically contains elements of salary or compensation, benefits, work-life flexibility, performance, recognition, and growth and development, which are all important components of the employee experience with your company.
+Below are a few general suggestions to consider when putting together a total rewards strategy:

 1. COMPENSATION: In general, most employees regardless of title or role within the organization have an expectation regarding their salary.
-There are a range of compensation strategies that provide cash incentives and encourage retention.
-Following are ideas of pay that can be distributed in ongoing, short and long-term increments.
+There are many compensation strategies that provide cash incentives and encourage retention.
+Following are ideas of pay that can be distributed in ongoing, short, and long-term increments.

 - Fixed pay — Generally, this is the base pay (salary) offered to an employee.
 It usually is determined by the organization's pay philosophy and structure and should be competitive based on the economy and other organizations with similar positions.